Environmental Health and Safety

 Tel: 800-641-0007 CYN Environmental Services

 7 Morgan Mill Road

 For cleanup of spilled or released biohazardous material, the master Price Agreement lists the following contractor:Clean Harbors Environmental Services

 Providence, RI 02905

 Hazardous waste and unneeded excess chemicals may only be removed from College premises by a licensed vendor.
 The Chemical Safety Coordinator makes arrangements for pickup and disposal at regular intervals before the material exceeds the legal storage time.
 The Rhode Island Division of Purchases chooses the hazardous waste removal vendor and verifies the vendor's credentials and qualifications.
 The Chemical Safety Coordinator announces removal dates in advance in the Crier and by memos sent to all departments with the potential to generate hazardous waste.
-Original copies of hazardous waste manifests are on file in the College Police offices at each campus.Photocopies of all hazardous waste records are kept in the office of the Safety Coordinator.
+Original copies of hazardous waste manifests are on file in the EHS Outsourcing Office, Room 3538, on the second floor of the Lincoln Campus.